watem-sedem/watem-sedem/docs/choices.rst

 the buffer id.
 The amount of sediment that flows out of the bufferoutlet is reduced with the :ref:`trapping efficiency <PTEFBuffer>` of the buffer.

-TO DO: ktc and C-factor at these pixels

 .. _includeditches:

 Include ditches